eddyzags/marathonw/README.md

 # Usage

-Resolver uses Marathon label feature in order to identify services.
+Resolver uses Marathon labels feature in order to identify risdient services in the cluster.
-The marathon label is composed of the service unique name and the port index.
+The label is composed of the service unique name and the port index.
 Those two informations will allow the resolver to identify the service's tasks and on which port the grpc client should establish a connection.
 Let's start with a simple app definition: